sulaimanvali/RoboticArm535/README.md

 # RoboticArm535
 Windows software to control the OWI-535/Maplin Robotic Arm Edge via USB interface.
-Either use the buttons to control each of the motors manually, or write your own scripts to make the arm do crazy moves.
+Either use the buttons to control each of the motors manually, or write your own scripts to move the arm with a sequence of moves.
 The software will help you compose scripts, and even save/open scripts.
 The RoboticArm535Library is provided as a NuGet package to allow anyone to write console applications with a few lines of code.
 See examples.

 Feel free to take the code, modify it, learn from it, make the robotic arm dance, clap, flip a bird etc.
 Please be warned though, that there are no feedback sensors in the robotic arm.